PierreLansonneur/Viewer/README.md

 # Viewer

-Viewer is a visualization tool distributed for Linux that can be used to:
+A visualization tool distributed for Linux that can be used to:

 - Visualize CT DICOM files,
 - Import RT-Dose files,